epdoc/launchgen/README.md

 ## Features

-- **Automatic Runtime Detection:** Detects whether you are using Deno or Node.js based on the presence of `deno.json` or `package.json`.
+- **Automatic Runtime Detection:** Detects whether you are using a Deno or Node.js project, based on the presence of `deno.json` or `package.json`.
+Note that this script only runs on Deno.
 - **Test File Discovery:** Walks the project folder and adds launch configurations for each test file found.
 See [File Naming Conventions](#file-naming-conventions) for more details.
 - **Customizable Configurations:** Add custom launch configurations using a `launch.config.json` file.